jihunni/Linux/Software_Cheminfo/GROMACS.md

 an input pdb file should contain all atoms
 ```
-gmx pdb2gmx -f 1AKI_clean.pdb -o 1AKI_processed.gro -water spce
+gmx pdb2gmx -f 1AKI_clean.pdb -o model.gro -water spce
+gmx pdb2gmx -f 1AKI_clean.pdb -o model.gro -water tip3p
 ```
 > -f : input file
 > -ignh :  Ignore H atoms in the PDB file; especially useful for NMR structures.
 Otherwise, if H atoms are present, they must be in the named exactly how the force fields in GROMACS expect them to be.
 Different conventions exist, so dealing with H atoms can occasionally be a headache!
 If you need to preserve the initial H coordinates, but renaming is required, then the Linux sed command is your friend.
 > -ter: Interactively assign charge states for N- and C-termini.
 > -inter: Interactively assign charge states for Glu, Asp, Lys, Arg, and His; choose which Cys are involved in disulfide bonds.
+> - Water model to use: select, none, spc, spce, tip3p, tip4p, tip5p, tips3p
+>

 To select the Force Field (The force field will contain the information that will be written to the topology.
 This is a very important choice!
 You should always read thoroughly about each force field and decide which is most applicable to your situation.)
+Depends on the force field you're trying to use.
+For example, with Gromos force fields (which were parameterized for use with SPC), using SPC or SPC/E gives very good results in light of the original theory behind the force field and the parameterization.

 ```
 Select the Force Field:
 From '/usr/local/gromacs/share/gromacs/top':